minetest-mods/ccompass/README.md

           end,
 ```

-3. It is possible to create pre-calibrated compasses trough other mods.
+3. It is possible to create pre-calibrated compasses through other mods.
 Just write the position to the Itemstack meta:

 ```
     stack:get_meta():set_string("target_pos", minetest.pos_to_string(pos))